Phantom Mirage from Axion Dark Energy: Emulator Training Procedure

 The accuracy settings for \textsc{AxiECAMB} are given in Tab.~\ref{tab:AccuracySettings}.
 These are sufficient to make the accuracy of the $\chi^2$ for CMB likelihoods limited by the use of \textsc{RECFAST} for recombination and takahashi \textsc{HALOFIT} \cite{Takahashi:2012em} for the nonlinear power spectrum in \textsc{AxiECAMB} as opposed to \textsc{COSMOREC} and mead2020 \textsc{HMCODE} \cite{Mead:2020vgs} for \textsc{CAMB v1.5.9} with accuracy settings specified in Ref.\ \cite{ACT:2025tim}.
 For reference, the impact of these changes on the power spectra in the $\Lambda$CDM fiducial modal are shown in Fig.~\ref{fig:TTPPcomp} and mostly occur at very high $\ell$ compared with those of the measurements so that the errors there fall below the rough cosmic variance limits of $\Delta C_\ell/C_\ell \sim 1/\ell$ for the temperature anisotropy and below the measurement noise for lensing (cf.~Fig.~\ref{fig:Clphiphi_examplemasses}).

 There is a correspondingly small error in the computation of $\chi^2$ between \textsc{AxiECAMB} and \textsc{CAMB} that is well below $\Delta\chi^2=1$ as given in Tab.~\ref{tab:COSMORECMEADCOMP}.
 By reverting \textsc{CAMB} to the older version of halofit and recombination used by \textsc{AxiECAMB} we see that the choice of recombination code mainly impacts the $\chi^2$ for Planck lite TTTEEE but only by $\Delta\chi^2 \sim 0.1-0.2$ level.
-The choice of nonlinear power spectrum model affects mainly ACT lensing but by $\Delta\chi^2 < 0.1$.
+The choice of nonlinear power spectrum model affects mainly lensing but by $\Delta\chi^2 \lesssim 0.1$ if we run \textsc{CAMB} with mead2020 \textsc{HMcode} and COSMOREC for recombination.
 One notable addition is an extra $\Delta\chi^2\approx0.1$ in Planck lowT likelihood.
 Fig.~\ref{fig:TTPPcomp} shows that the $C_\ell^{TT}$ predictions themselves are highly accurate so it should not affect parameter estimation.
 In addition to the usual linear scaling with $\Delta C_\ell^{TT}/C_\ell^{TT}$ for $\Delta \chi^2\ll 1$ rather than quadratically for $\Delta\chi^2\gg 1$ due to statistical fluctuations, this likely also reflects the enhanced changes in $\chi^2$ for a given accuracy of computation due to $\Lambda$CDM being a somewhat poor fit to the lowT data.
 While these together set a floor in the accuracy of our computations it is sufficient for the datasets we consider.
 It also sets the level of diminishing returns that motivate the precision settings in Tab.~\ref{tab:AccuracySettings} and motivate the accuracy goals of the emulator as we shall see next.

 We then emulate the \textsc{AxiECAMB} calculations following the architectures and training strategies developed in Ref.~\cite{Zhong:2024xuk,Saraivanov:2024soy,Zhu:2025jim}.
 To perform a thorough analysis of the axion cases with SN, BAO and CMB datasets, the required data vectors to be emulated include the CMB primary power spectra $C_{\ell}^{XY}$ ($X,Y\in T,E$), the lensing power spectrum, $C_{\ell}^{\phi\phi}$, $H(z)$, and the BAO drag scale $\rd$.
 We also emulate the mapping of $\theta_*$ to $H_0$ in order to sample the posterior in $\theta_*$, which is directly constrained by the CMB.